plasne/go-batcher/README.md

 Batcher solves this problem by allowing you to share the capacity across multiple replicas and controlling the flow of traffic so you don't exceed the 20K RU per second.

-### 2. Rate limiting
+### 2. Cost savings - Reserved vs Shared Capacity

 Consider this scenario:
-- You have a datastore (SQL Server for example) that does not have a native rate limiting feature.
-- Just because you can send to your datastore as many requests as you want in a timeframe, that does not mean it can process those requests efficiently or without error.

-Batcher allows you to apply a rate limiter.

-### 3. Reserved vs Shared Capacity

-Consider this scenario:
 - You have an Azure Cosmos database that is shared across 4 instances.
 - The Cosmos database has 20K RU.
-- You want to reserve some capacity for each instance before using shared capacity so that you can reduce latency.
+- You want to reserve capacity for each instance to operate at maximum capacity, but without having to provision 4 * 20K RU = 80K RU.

-Batcher has a rate limiter that allows you to allocate reserved capacity e.g., of 2K to each instance that will only be used by the respective instance.

-### 4. Calibrate capacity against operation time
+Using Batcher, you might still reserve capacity per instance, but it can be a small amount.
+You can then share capacity across the instances.
+For instance, you might reserve 2K RU for each of the 4 instances and share an addition 18K RU, allowing each instance to have capacity between 2K and 20K RU.

+### 3. Cost control

 Consider this scenario:
 - You have an Azure Cosmos database
 - You need to provision it with fixed capacity as this allows you to select the cost you are willing to pay for your database.

 Batcher will ensure that you don't exceed this capacity by lengthening the time it takes for your operations to complete.
 Therefore, if you find that your application takes too long for operations to complete, you can increase the capacity.
 If you want to save money, you can decrease the capacity.

+### 4. Rate limiting on other resource targets

+Batcher use cases are not limited to datastores.
+Consider the scenario where you want to limit the number of messages you are allowed to send in a mail API.
+A Batcher can provide the same rate limiting feature.

 ## Batcher Components